Aerothermy converts air energy into heat. With it you can enjoy heating, hot water (or both) in your home.

 RD 477/2021 establishes additional grants for demographic challenges (see PREE 5.000), for municipalities with up to 5,000 inhabitants and for non-urban municipalities with up to 20,000 inhabitants in which all their singular population entities have up to 5,000 inhabitants.

-Installations must be carried out after 1 July 2021 in the case of private individuals, and after the date of application for grants in the case of companies.
+Installations must be carried out after 1 July 2021 in the case of individuals, and after the date of the grant application in the case of companies.
 To process your grant, you must register and apply for your grant on Iberdrola's grant management platform before 5 December 2023.